 - 450 g double cream

 - 4-5 Oreos (chopped, optional)

 - Crushed Oreos

-- Press this into the sides and base of a 20cm Pie/Flan tin (mine was 3cm deep).
+- Press this into the sides and base of a 20cm pie/flan tin (mine is 3cm deep).
 It might be easier to use your hands and fingers for this!
-Make sure that the side parts are thick enough to hold once removed.
+(Make sure that the side parts are thick enough to hold once removed.)
 Refrigerate for now.

-3) Whip the cream and the icing sugar up to soft peaks, I used an electric whisk as I’m lazy, but a hand whisk is easy enough if you want a work out – you don’t want to over whip the cream as it’ll curdle, so slightly sloppy thickness is good!
+- Whip the double cream and the icing sugar up into soft peaks, I used an electric whisk as I’m lazy, but a hand whisk is easy enough if you want a work out – you don’t want to over whip the cream as it’ll curdle, so slightly sloppy thickness is good!

-I use a mix of Milk & Dark Chocolate as it gives a nicer flavour - If you want a stiffer set, then don’t whip the cream up, stir in the liquid double cream into the melted chocolate and it’ll be less moussey!
+- I use a mix of milk & dark chocolate as it gives a nicer flavour - If you want a stiffer set, then don’t whip the cream up, stir in the liquid double cream into the melted chocolate and it’ll be less moussey!

-You can easily double up the recipe to make a bigger & deeper pie – add another half of the base recipe (I.e. use 3 tubes of Oreos, and 150g butter) and double the filling recipe!
+- You can easily double up the recipe to make a bigger & deeper pie – add another half of the base recipe (I.e. use 3 tubes of Oreos, and 150g butter) and double the filling recipe!
 Use a 25cmx5cm deep tart tin!

-Find my other Dessert & No-Bake Recipes on my Recipes Page!
+Find my other recipes on my Recipes Page!

 © Jane’s Patisserie.
 All images & content are copyright protected.
 Do not use my images without prior permission.
 If you want to republish this recipe, please re-write the recipe in your own words and credit me, or link back to this post for the recipe.